Skip to main content

 90 seconds.
 Full speed.

 The system rather than the prompts made the difference.
-Claude Code is a force multiplier — but only if you have a system.
-Without one, it’s an expensive way to ship buggy code faster.
+Claude Code is a force multiplier.
+Without a system, it’s an expensive way to ship buggy code faster.
+For a deeper look at verification workflows, see my post on evidence-based AI code verification.

 What I Didn’t Cover Here